twneale/corenlp-zmq/README.rst

 To increase the number of Scala worker processes, simply edit the "numprocs" setting in supervisor/conf.d/worker.conf, then restart the process with supervisor.
-This setup provides a bonafide parallelized CoreNLP processing tool, unlike other packages available, which may, for example, provide an HTTP interface to a single subprocess that communicates with CoreNLP via the shell.
-In contrast, this package enables you to scale up the number of workers as needed, and could easily be upgraded to a cluster by placing several servers behind nginx, or another tier of ZMQ broker/proxy.
+This setup provides a bonafide parallelized CoreNLP processing tool, unlike other packages available, which may, for example, provide a networked interface to a single subprocess that communicates with CoreNLP via the shell.
+This package enables you to scale up the number of workers as needed, and could easily be upgraded to a cluster, by placing pointing Scala workers on different hosts to the same python frontent.